 But once Patrick had walked through his portion of the presentation and acknowledged the many partners that had helped get them this far, he changed the tone of the evening.
 Instead of speaking to slides, he now began speaking directly to the audience asking them to engage with the team members present to talk about extending the work they’ve done.

 Now that they achieved what amounted to a proof-of-concept, the team knew there was much more to be done to bridge the gap between what they had built so far and a working, usable application that would help drive more informed urban planning across both public and private spheres.

 The ending slide of the presentation included a call to action: “For collaboration, suggestions, comments, please contact us.”

 While the team had only worked with a small number of test locations in only certain regions, this work needs to be extended to cover the entire globe.
 This means acquiring significantly more labeled data from many more locations.
 Next, this global coverage would ideally be applied to historical data to create models that illustrate changes over time and make predictions about the future.
 Finally, this work would need to be be packaged and delivered in such a way that non-technical stakeholders can use these tools in real time to impact decision making.

-Accomplishing these next steps will require ongoing support from not only FDL Europe, Oxford University, UK Satellite Catapult, UNICEF and NVIDIA, but also from new partners that would need to be brought on board.
+Accomplishing these next steps will require ongoing support from not only FDL Europe, Oxford University, Satellite Applications Catapult, UNICEF and NVIDIA, but also from new partners that would need to be brought on board.
 Perhaps some of these new partners were represented in the audience that night.
 Perhaps that night they were only two or three degrees of separation away.
-Perhaps right now, one of those important new partners is reading this article right now.
+Perhaps right now one of those important new partners is reading.

 To get in touch with the FDL Europe Program, please reach out directly to